Pandey-SaurabhP/JIIT-Time-Table/README.md

-# JIIT-Time-Table
-Time Table Webapp for JIIT Noida
+# Time Table Webapp for JIIT Noida - https://ttjiit.netlify.app/

-How to run this app ---
+Running it on your local development server ---

 Step 1 : Clone JIIT-Time-Table into your local computer